 These are general guidelines only.
-Please consult with Dr. Massie, Dr. O’Brien, or Dr. Hausler for specific recommendations for your herd.
+Please consult with Dr. Massie, Dr. O’Brien, Dr. Hausler or Dr. Burke for specific recommendations for your herd.

 - –CD & T vaccine